Kenneth and Fran Eickhoff bought a brand new Four Wheel Camper Grandby in 1986. Twenty-six years and 225,000 miles later, they’re still going strong.

-Kenneth: Trail shelters were originally built in 1930 by the Civilian Conservation Core in the western United States, and probably in the eastern United States, too.
+Kenneth: Trail shelters were originally built in 1930 by the Civilian Conservation Corp in the western United States, and probably in the eastern United States, too.
 They had not been kept up and were slowly disappearing.
 A friend of mine from Scouts became interested in restoring these shelters and did the legwork to get permission from the forest service to restore them.

 Let’s back up a bit.
 All of these shelters require going twenty-five to forty miles on dirt forest roads to get to them and then usually hike to the shelter.
 This camper has been a godsend.
-In some cases the shelters have been close enough to be a permanent base for four to six days.
+In some cases, the shelters have been close enough to be a permanent base for four to six days.
 We could hike back to the camper and stay overnight.
 And we had a way to refrigerate our food.

 My participation with the trail shelter restorations started in 1993 when about five of us ex-Scouters started restoring them.
 There was a total of ten restored shelters on our Olympic Peninsula from 1993 until 2007.

-Above: Ken at a trail head with the llama pack team.
+Above: Ken at a trailhead with the llama pack team.
 Do you see his Four Wheel in the background?

 TCM: Tell us about the llamas.

 Kenneth: When we couldn’t hike back and forth within a day, we used the llamas.
 Some shelters were within a mile or two, where we could come back to the camper in the evening.
 But, for the shelters that were six to eight miles from the trailhead, we needed the llamas to help us with carrying equipment.
-We had saws, hammers, tools, ladders, nails, spikes and food.
+We had saws, hammers, tools, ladders, nails, spikes, and food.
 Only original tools can be used in wilderness areas.

 Volunteer groups brought the llamas and we also used mules and horses.
 For those trips, we would take in tents and stay in tents.
 Hiking is a big in this part of the world, so these shelters are good safety areas if you’re out and caught in a storm.